 Although experts from across the nation, including the medical and executive director of the American Council on Science & Health, Gilbert Ross MD, have come staunchly to the defense of electronic cigarettes, the attacks continue.

 Most recently, Roger Dickinson (D-Sacramento) who is a member of the California state assembly came to the forefront with the assertion that electronic cigarettes and supplies should not be available to Californians online.
-His reasoning is that online suppliers are not able to prevent minors from purchasing e-cigs.
+He reasons that online suppliers are not able to prevent minors from purchasing e-cigs.

 He says that simply asking that the purchaser verify age is not reliable or a strong enough deterrent to minors who wish to purchase e-cigarettes.
 For this reason, he has proposed a law (AB 1500) that restricts online sellers to delivering e-cigs only to brick and mortar e-cig suppliers who would act as a middle man and check IDs.

-Is Roger Dickinson Really Motivated By Concern For Minors?
+Is Roger Dickinson Motivated By Concern For Minors?

-While concern about minors is certainly a noble thing, it is actually a misguided concern.
+While concern about minors is certainly a noble thing, it is a misguided concern.
 E-cig statistics gathered by the Center for Disease Control (CDC)as recently as September 2013 reveal that the use of electronic cigarettes doubled from 2011 to 2013.
 Simultaneously, 75% of minors who reported using e-cigs also reported using tobacco cigarettes.
-Clearly, the huge increase in e-cigs use cannot be accounted for by minors.
+The huge increase in e-cig use cannot be accounted for by minors.

 Furthermore, the majority of minors using e-cigs already used tobacco cigarettes, and that is a matter of far greater concern since tobacco cigarettes are sold in brick and mortar stores and minors are prohibited from buying them.
 Clearly, in these cases, e-cigs did not act as a “gateway” to tobacco cigarette use.